AdobeDocs/journey-optimizer.nl-NL/help/using/personalization/functions/arrays-list.md

 ## In{#in}

-De `in` wordt gebruikt om te bepalen of een punt een lid van een serie of een lijst is.
+De functie `in` wordt gebruikt om te bepalen of een item lid is van een array of lijst.

 **Syntaxis**